saur-bh/playwright-framework/readme.md

 ## Overview

-Welcome to the **Automation-GMX Playwright Framework**!
+Welcome to the **Automation-Playwright Framework**!
 This is a flexible and scalable end-to-end testing framework built with **Playwright** and **Cucumber**, leveraging **TypeScript**.
 It’s designed for easy setup, extendability, and effective testing for  UI workflows.

 ### Features
 - **Cross-browser testing** (Chromium, Firefox, WebKit)